 - Surrender the “how.”
 Try not to get engrossed in what the Universe/life/Spirit/Goddess is going to send you.
 Be simply aware and open.

 - Take action.
 Do something daily or weekly that will focus your attention on your objective.
 Start with the small things.
-And most importantly, remember to do with an attitude of total surrender.
+And most importantly, remember to do with an attitude of total surrender to the results.
+Trust, have faith.

-- Notice any synchronicities that begin to unfold.
+- Notice any synchronicities that begin to unfold to support your vision.
+AKA: things beginning to flow.
 Get inspired that things are falling into place!
 (Again, with an attitude of complete surrender.)
+Tune into this flow and ride the wave!

 - Be patient.
 Don’t be hard on yourself.
 Practice non-judgment.